Covid 19 Cleaning and Disinfection

 Everything you Touch

-Many of you live in apartment buildings or urban areas where you’ll be:
+Many tenants live in apartment buildings or urban areas where you’ll be:

 - touching door handles